 [Regulation 20 inserted in Gazette 26 Oct 1990 p.
 5362.]

-21. Matter prescribed under section 19(b)(vi) of the Act
+21. Matter prescribed under Act s.
+19(b)(vi)

 A matter that the Authority may have regard to in determining whether to refuse an application under section 17 of the Act is whether, in the case of an abattoir or proposed abattoir to which the Country Slaughterhouse Regulations 1969 2 apply, the abattoir or proposed abattoir complies with the provisions of those regulations.